 The decision forecloses foreign arbitral parties from taking advantage of Section 1782, which serves as an expedited means to compel discovery from third parties in the U.S. However, foreign arbitral parties may still pursue discovery through a letters rogatory sent via the Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters (the “Hague Evidence Convention”), of which the U.S. is one of 64 signatories.
 For example, a party to a German-based arbitration could apply to German courts for a letters rogatory to the U. S based on the Hague Evidence Convention.
 See Sections 1050 and 363 of the German Code of Civil Procedure (Zivilprozessordnung).
 The request would then be transmitted via official channels to the United States Department of Justice, which forwards the request to the appropriate federal district court.
 This route may still be open to challenge, the question being whether a request that issues from a foreign tribunal in aid of arbitration fits within the adjudged scope of Section 1782.
 Parties that use this mechanism should also be mindful that Hague Evidence Convention requests take considerably longer to resolve than a direct Section 1782 application.

-For more information related to Section 1782 applications or cross-border dispute resolution of any kind, please contact the chair of Frost Brown Todd’s International Dispute Resolution group Aaron M. Bernay, or any attorney with Frost Brown Todd’s International Dispute Services group.
+For more information related to Section 1782 applications or cross-border dispute resolution of any kind, please contact any attorney with Frost Brown Todd’s International Services Team.

 *Summer Associate Inma Sumaita contributed to this article.